-Milo Ventimiglia Reveals He Wanted To Quit ‘Gilmore Girls' And Become A Mechanic
+Milo Ventimiglia Almost Quit ‘Gilmore Girls’ To Be A Mechanic

 Milo Ventimiglia has had one of the most enviable careers in television.

 Most famous TV actors are known for one career-making role, but Milo has three: angsty troublemaker Jess Mariano on Gilmore Girls, bleeding-heart do-gooder Peter Petrelli on Heroes, and currently loving father Jack Pearson on This Is Us.